a10pepo/EDEM_MDA2425/ALUMNOS/MIA/COKE_STUYCK/PYTHON/README.md

 as they import functions from 'functions.py' in the root folder.
 Yep, still figuring this out...

-1. From the PYTHON folder in the terminal:
-   Run the Exercise '4.2 Python Template' via `python3 Session_4/Exercise_2/python_template.py`.
+1. From the PYTHON folder in the terminal: `cd ALUMNOS/MIA/COKE_STUYCK/PYTHON` Run the Exercise '4.2 Python Template' via `python3 Session_4/Exercise_2/python_template.py`.
    This will create a 'project_x' folder with a virtual environment inside of it.